Cosmic ray-driven bioenergetics for Life in Molecular Clouds: Summary

 \section{Summary}

-In this draft, we explore the bioenergetics of life in molecular clouds which is driven by CR ionization of hydrogens.
-This model converts biological radiation hazards into a source of energy and produces large numbers of protons.
-The main prediction of this model is that LUCA was a microbe feeding on hydrogen molecules.
-These protons produced in the CR ionization and subsequent chemical reactions are precisely available for transmembrane transport and APT formation and it may be the origin of chemiosmosis.
-Generally speaking, we believe that molecular cloud life can gain enough energy to maintain its life activity.
+In this draft, the author discusses the bioenergetics of life in molecular clouds and introduces a new bioenergetic mechanism driven by CR ionization of hydrogen.
+In this model, harmful CR radiations are transformed into bio-available energy.
+The main prediction of this model is that LUCA is a type of microbe which use hydrogen molecules as donors of electron transport chains.
+Protons, generated from CR ionization and subsequent chemical reactions, can be used for transmembrane transport and ATP formation, potentially explaining the origin of chemiosmosis.
+Life in molecular clouds could gain sufficient energy to sustain its activities.

-\acknowledgments We thank Dr. Yan Sun and Yu-Xing Cui for their generous help in perfecting this article.
-This work is supported by the National Natural Science Foundation of China (Grants No. 11773075) and the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grant No. 2016288).
+\acknowledgments We thank Yu-Xing Cui for his generous help in perfecting this article.
+This work is supported by the National Key R\&D Program of China (Grants No. 2022YFF0503304), the National Natural Science Foundation of China (12220101003), National Natural Science Foundation of China (Grants No. 11773075) and the Youth Innovation Promotion Association of Chinese Academy of Sciences (Grant No. 2016288).